Dental Implants – New York City, NY

 Benefits of Dental Implants

-- Versatility: Implants can be used to support basically any restoration, meaning they can replace any number of missing teeth.
+Implants can be used to support basically any restoration, meaning they can replace any number of missing teeth.
+In other words, regardless of your tooth loss situation, implants can meet your needs.

-- Improved Stability: Dental implants can be used to chew all kinds of foods, including those that might give traditional denture-wearers trouble.
+With normal dentures, there are certain foods your false teeth can’t handle well.
+Dental implants, on the other hand, can be used to chew all kinds of foods, including those that might give traditional denture-wearers trouble.

-- Easy Maintenance: Taking care of dental implants is very similar to taking care of your natural teeth.
+Taking care of dental implants is very similar to taking care of your natural teeth.
+Daily brushing and flossing—along with regular appointments with Dr. Sanchez —will keep your prosthetic teeth in excellent condition.

 Who Dental Implants Can Help